dericklfl/Lab2_Cook_Louie/README.md

 # Lab 2: Closed Loop Controller Test System

-This lab utilizes a motor and encoder to create a clossed loop controller.
+This lab utilizes a motor and encoder to create a closed loop controller.
+A serial connection is used to initiate a step response test after any character and return are entered, return the data, then plot the data as seen below.

 ---